Language

 Registration

-You register for KIIP at socinet.go.kr (사회통합정보망).
-Create an account, apply for the Pre-Evaluation (or request Stage 3 direct placement if you hold TOPIK Level 2 or higher), and then choose a partner institution and class schedule after your stage placement is confirmed.
+Register for KIIP at socinet.go.kr (사회통합정보망).
+Create an account, apply for the Pre-Evaluation (or, if you hold TOPIK, request placement by your TOPIK level instead), and then choose a partner institution and class schedule after your stage placement is confirmed.
+Confirm the current level-to-stage mapping at socinet.go.kr.

 Evaluations are scheduled and managed separately at kiiptest.org, operated by the Korea Immigration Foundation.